BOT9315/AI-powered_road-damage-detection/README.md

 ---

-## 14. Limitations & Future Work
+## 🚧 Limitations & Future Work

-- **Severity scoring is heuristic**, not physically calibrated (e.g. actual pothole depth).
+- **Severity scoring is heuristic**, not physically calibrated.
 Future work: fuse with stereo depth or LiDAR.
-- **Class imbalance**: potholes are typically rarer than cracks in most datasets — consider focal loss or targeted oversampling if mAP for rare classes lags.
+- **Class imbalance**: potholes are typically rarer than cracks — consider focal loss or targeted oversampling.
-- **Weather/lighting robustness**: augmentation helps, but a production system should be validated across rain, glare, and night-time conditions.
+- **Weather/lighting robustness**: should be validated across rain, glare, and night-time conditions.
-- **Geo-tagging**: for real deployments, pair detections with GPS metadata (from dashcam EXIF or a separate GPS log) to plot damage on a map for maintenance crews — not included here, but `outputs/` reports are structured to make that extension straightforward.
+- **Geo-tagging**: pair detections with GPS metadata to plot damage on a map for maintenance crews.
-- **Tracking across video frames**: current video inference detects per-frame; adding a tracker (e.g. ByteTrack) would avoid double-counting the same pothole across frames.
+- **Tracking across video frames**: adding a tracker (e.g. ByteTrack) would avoid double-counting the same damage across frames.

 ---

-## 15. Testing
+## 🧪 Testing

 ```bash
 pytest tests/
 ```

-Covers severity-scoring logic and detection-summary aggregation (pure-Python functions that don't require a trained model or GPU).
+Covers severity-scoring logic and detection-summary aggregation.

 ---

-## 16. License & Attribution
+## 📄 License & Attribution

 This project scaffold is provided for educational/research use.
 If using the RDD2022 dataset, cite: